-In exercising operational oversight of the activities and through participation on the Boards of Spark's investment businesses, Spark also has regard to economic, environmental and social sustainability risks and the way in which those risks are managed.
-In particular, these are evidenced through the approach taken by the investment businesses toward customer service performance, safety and workforce management, major projects for growth, community engagement, and environment and sustainability management.
-Each of these areas is addressed in the 2015 Shareholder Review.
-Further details on the operation of the investment businesses can be found on the Spark Infrastructure website at www.sparkinfrastructure.com and in the annual reports of SA Power Networks, CitiPower, Powercor and TransGrid which can be accessed via the Spark Infrastructure website.
+In exercising operational oversight of the activities and through participation on the Boards of Spark Infrastructure's investment businesses, Spark Infrastructure also has regard to economic, environmental and social sustainability risks and the way in which those risks are managed.
+This is particularly evidenced by the approach taken by the investment businesses toward customer service performance, safety and workforce management, major projects for growth, community engagement, and environment and sustainability management.
+Each of these areas is addressed in the 2016 Sustainability Report.
+Further details on the operation of the investment businesses can be found on the Spark Infrastructure website and in the annual reports of SA Power Networks, CitiPower, Powercor and TransGrid which can be accessed via the Spark Infrastructure website at http://sparkinfrastructure.com/assets/annual-reports.